nortonkellyboxall/gummi_interface/docs/index.md

             self.passiveHold()
 ```

-The servoTo function is one of the most used functions in the classe, this function is called when you publish in gummi/joint_commands.
+The servoTo function is one of the most used functions in the class, this function is called when you publish in gummi/joint_commands.
 All it does is check which controller is used for each joint and then moves them to their respective position using the specific controller required.
 ``` python
     def servoTo(self):
     if self.teleop == 0: